 What are the benefits of investing in real estate over the stock market?

 Real estate can be beneficial because you are using a leverage strategy which means you are borrowing money to invest.
-If you invest $200,000 on a $1million property and the value of the property goes up 10% ($100,000) you’re getting a 50% return on your original $200,000 investment.
+If you invest $200,000 on a $1million property and the property’s value goes up 10% ($100,000), you’re getting a 50% return on your original $200,000 investment.

-It’s hard to keep up to date with fluctuations in the value of real estate, it’s not like we get regular statements as we do with investment portfolios.
-When you’re not seeing the change in value and you’re not buying and selling day-to-day, the emotional relationship is very different.
+It’s hard to keep up to date with fluctuations in the value of real estate; it’s not like we get regular statements as we do with investment portfolios.
+When you do not see the change in value, and you’re not buying and selling day-to-day, the emotional relationship is very different.
 Real estate is usually looked at as a long-term investment.
-If we look at the stock market long term and remove the emotional side when there are ups and downs, then we could avoid reactive decisions.
-This is often time an important part of working with an advisor.
+If we look at the stock market long-term and remove the emotional side of ups and downs, we could avoid reactive decisions.
+This is often an important part of working with an advisor.

 How do fees work?

-We’re very passionate about the transparency of the advisor’s role in the financial industry and fees are a significant part of that.
-There’s a lot of “financial advisors” out there who only get paid through the commission on a product they sell.
-There is nothing wrong with that, but it should be very clearly articulated how they get paid and what they are there to do.
+We’re very passionate about the transparency of the advisor’s role in the financial industry, and fees are a significant part of that.
+There are many “financial advisors” who only get paid through the commission from a product they sell.
+There is nothing wrong with that, but it should be clearly articulated how they get paid and what they do.
 If they get paid to sell a product, they are selling a product, not giving unbiased advice.

-When you take on risk there are always ups and downs and everyone responds to this differently.
+There are always ups and downs when you take on risk, and everyone responds to this differently.
 A risk profile is an assessment of how comfortable you are with fluctuations in your portfolio.
-Through a series of questions, a good advisor will try to get to know you, what makes you unique and what you’re trying to accomplish to determine your profile.
+A good advisor will try to get to know you through a series of questions, what makes you unique, and what you’re trying to accomplish to determine your profile.